-In cases where numerous academies are operated by the same managing Trust, the Fund is willing to allow a combined funding position and average contribution requirements to apply to all constituent academies.
-Notwithstanding this, the Fund will continue to track the constituent academies separately, in the interests of transparency and clarity around entry and exit events.
+In cases where numerous academies which participate in the Fund are in the same Multi-Academy Trust, the Fund's default position is that the a combined funding position and average contribution requirements will apply (unless the Multi-Academy Trust requests separate contribution rates).
+Notwithstanding this, the Fund will continue to track the constituent academies separately on an approximate basis, in the interests of transparency and clarity around entry and exit of individual academies to the Trust in future.